anarchived/public-archive/0b0t.org/capital [overworld]/index.md

 The Capital lasted around than a year and a half.
 After brickzebra's arrival, things went downhill and all planning stopped.
 He leaked the base to shotz (screensharing coordinates in a vc), which eventually lead to the grief on 07/14/2022.

 ## Additional Info
 The base contains several placed illegals such as bedrock or end portals.
+There also were a few more instances of admin abuse, but nothing too outrageous.

 ## Tags
 - Icon: quartz_pillar